-- 1.1 Describe the Effect Being Simulated:

-Preconditioning of Zone

-- 1.2 Section(s) of the Standard where Relevant Inputs are Specified: 5.1.6

-- 1.3 Equivalent Input(s) Used:

-Zone initial values were set to the temperature of 20 degrees C and

-a percent relative humidity of 50%.

-- 1.4 Physical, Mathematical or Logical Justification of the Equivalent Input(s) provide supporting calculations, if relevant:
+- 1.1 Describe the Effect Being Simulated: Preconditioning of Zone - 1.2 Section(s) of the Standard where Relevant Inputs are Specified: 5.1.6 - 1.3 Equivalent Input(s) Used: Zone initial values were set to the thermostat setpoint defined in the standard and a percent relative humidity of 50%. - 1.4 Physical, Mathematical or Logical Justification of the Equivalent Input(s) provide supporting calculations, if relevant:

-For each zone in the TRNSYS building model, the user can provide initial condition values for the zone temperature and percent relative humidity, so the initial zone temperature was set to the thermostat setpoint from the standard, and the initial zone percent relative humidity was left at the default of 50%.
+The TRNSYS Building does not have preconditioning as defined in section 5.1.6 for the standard.
+There also does not exist an option to have the zone air conditions equal to the outdoor air conditions.
+However, for each zone in the TRNSYS the user can provide initial condition values for the zone temperature and percent relative humidity, so the initial zone temperature was set to the thermostat setpoint from the standard, and the initial zone percent relative humidity was left at the default of 50%.